gsidhu/buzee-tauri/logbook.md

 ## Sidecar (OCR) TODO
 - Add a page to let user OCR a PDF or image.
   - Add dialog to select file.
-- [x] Read output_text file only when the extraction process completes.
-- Divide PDF and non-PDF extraction into two child tokio threads.
-  - Keep track of the threads using a mutable state.
+  - Add "save to database" toggle.

 ## - Set up cron job to index every hour.
 ## - Add UI for setting global shortcut.
-## - Figure out why sync button doesn't stop the process when PDFs are being indexed.
+## - Add UI to OCR PDF Image.
+## - Add UI for num/% files synced.

+- Sorting files by size for indexing.
+- Storing sync_running flag in mutex state.
+Seems to run quite well.
+More reliable than DB flag.
+- Storing connection pool in mutex state.
+- Reading `output_text` file only when the PDF extraction process completes.
+- Using diesel::r2d2 to manange a connection pool so db does not lock.
 - Replaced extraction hashmap with async/await to make PDF extraction work.
 - Fixed textra installation script.
 Using `curl` instead of `wget`.
 - Removed unnecessary `docx` dependency.
 Using `dotext` for extracting docx, pptx and xlsx anyway.